rc1/less/README.md

 Modifications
 ------------

 Added a directory watch command.
-Any addition of or changes to .less files in the watched directory will be compiled automagically.
+Changes to, or addition of, .less files in the watched directory will be compiled automagically.

 In terminal: